-The next morning, she was awake seated beside me on the bed waiting for me to wake up.
+She was seated beside me, waiting for me to wake up the next morning.
 She smiled at the sight of me gaining life from a deep slumber the moment I opened my eyes.
 But changed her face instantly into showing the puppy eyes.
 I knew something serious was coming.

 “Mommy?”, she said.
 “I am so sorry for coming home late last night.
 You were all alone.
 I am a bad best friend because I didn’t check on you when you were feeling sick.
 It will not happen again.
 Are you mad of me?”
 It was almost correct except for the ‘of me’ part.
 I just pulled her into a spoon hug and I answered, “No, I can never be mad at you.”

 Somehow, this moment passed.
 But then, there was a day my daughter was playing on her own.
 She was playing with the dollhouse complete with the little mom, dad, sister and brother toys at hand.
 She somehow relived that conversation we’ve had making her toys speak the words we said.
 I thought it was so cute to hear that she sees it worthy to reenact.
 So I thought, she was just apologising back then because her dad asked her to.
 But, she meant it.

 Expression of self from inside the house can go as far as practising it outside like in the school, the playground, at a kiddie party or the church.
 So, it’s important to be mindful of the words we exchange with our child.
 Moreover, it’s important when we take time to mean what we say and to share to them the importance of expressing it.